mongodb-appeng/aws-jam/Text.md

 ## Content
 ##### What you will learn from this challenge:
-You'll learn to configiure and use MongoDB Atlas Data Lake to query and analyze data across AWS S3 in-place and in its native format using the MongoDB Query Language (MQL).
+You'll learn to configure and use MongoDB Atlas Data Lake to query and analyze data across AWS S3 in-place and in its native format using the MongoDB Query Language (MQL).

 You'll create a new Atlas Data Lake, link it to your S3 bucket, and query the CSV data stored there.